tom-gilbertsons-lab/bandit-data-modelling/README.md

 **NB**
 Oedema paper submitted June 2025.
-When IB was modelling preliminary data for different project (July 2025); spotted typos in priors within Stan.
-Investigating these coincided with the receipt of the oedema paper review; where it was decided to split the postop data by site.
-IB wrote this repo; all based on TG & WG's work from [Gilmour et.al.](https://doi.org/10.1093/brain/awae025).
+When IB was modelling preliminary data for different project (July 2025) spotted typos in priors within Stan.
+Investigating these coincided with the receipt of the oedema paper review, where it was decided to split the postop data by site.
+IB wrote this repo based on TG & WG's work[Gilmour et.al.](https://doi.org/10.1093/brain/awae025).

 ### Models  `./Stan`

-All models are originally written by Will Gilmour, see [Gilmour et.al.](https://doi.org/10.1093/brain/awae025).\
+All models are originally written by WG [Gilmour et.al.](https://doi.org/10.1093/brain/awae025).\
 **No changes** to the models or decision rules.
 However stan code has been updated from pyStan to cmdPyStan (eg. array syntax) and priors/ hyperparameters have been updated (IB, 2025).